• Assault & Battery

 Orange County Assault & Battery Attorney

-Defending Clients Accused Of Assault & Battery in Irvine, Santa Ana, & Tustin
+Defending Clients in Irvine, Santa Ana, & Tustin

-Assault is defined as an unlawful attempt by someone with present ability to commit a violent injury on another person.
-An example of a simple assault is when one person takes a swing at another person with his fist during a bar fight.
-The punch does not have to make contact so long as there was a possibility that the punch could have landed.
+Assault is defined as an unlawful attempt by someone with present ability to inflict violent injury on another person.
+For example, simple assault can occur if a person swings a fist at someone during a bar fight and misses.
+The punch doesn’t need to connect as long as there was a real chance it could have landed.

-The crime of assault occurs when the accused willfully and unlawfully threatens another person with force or physical violence.
-Threatening another person is all that is required to press criminal charges, physical contact does not need to occur.
+Assault occurs when someone willfully and unlawfully threatens another person with force or violence.
+Threatening physical harm is enough for criminal charges—physical contact does not need to happen.

 California Assault & Battery Penalties

-A simple battery is a misdemeanor and is punishable by a maximum of 6 months in the county jail and/or up to a $2,000 fine.
-In many instances, a criminal complaint will charge both an assault (sometimes referred to as an attempted battery) and a battery (sometimes referred to as a completed assault).
-If the battery is committed on certain individuals, the maximum punishment increases to a year in jail if charged as a misdemeanor.
+Simple battery is a misdemeanor and may result in up to 6 months in county jail or a fine of up to $2,000.
+In many situations, a criminal complaint charges both assault (sometimes called attempted battery) and battery (or completed assault).
+If the battery involves certain protected individuals, the maximum punishment increases to one year in jail if charged as a misdemeanor.

-On the other hand, a simple assault is a misdemeanor punishable by a maximum of 6 months in jail and/or a $1,000 fine.
-If the assault is committed against certain individuals, such as a police officer or a custodial officer, there is increased punishment, and the charge may be elevated to a felony.
+Simple assault is a misdemeanor with penalties of up to 6 months in jail or a $1,000 fine.
+If the alleged assault targets certain people, such as police officers or custodial officers, additional penalties may apply, and the charge can become a felony.

 An aggravated assault may be charged as a:

-• Misdemeanor is punishable by a maximum of a year in jail.
+• Misdemeanor, punishable by up to one year in jail.

-• Felony is punishable by imprisonment in state prison.
-The length of the prison sentence will depend on certain factors, such as the type of weapon used and/or the seriousness of the injury caused by the assault.
+• Felony, punishable by imprisonment in state prison.
+The prison term depends on factors such as the kind of weapon used or the seriousness of the injury.

 Continue Reading Read Less